Pride (comics): The Dean family

 Frank and Leslie Dean ("the Colonists") are Karolina Dean's parents.
 They are alien invaders from Majesdane (the homeworld of their race) who posed as Hollywood actors.
 The Deans are intergalactic arms traders to the Skrulls.
 In their alien form, they appear humanoid with bright, wispy skin, and can manipulate and control solar energy for a variety of purposes.
-When the Gibborim had called the Deans for the first meeting, the Deans were on a Hollywood set for their show, General Hospital.
-The two had inhibited Karolina's alien powers for most of her life by way of a medical alert bracelet that was forged from far-distant metal, telling her she had an allergy to penicillin.
+When the Gibborim had called the Deans for the first meeting, the Deans were on a Hollywood set for General Hospital.
+The two had inhibited Karolina's alien powers for most of her life by way of a special medical alert bracelet, telling her she had an allergy to penicillin.
 Frank had included Karolina in his will with a paper instructing her to take off the bracelet, but Karolina had discovered the will early.
 Frank and Leslie had originally appeared as a happy, smiling couple that complimented Karolina's special powers, but as issues went on, it was shown the two would have violent and warlike tempers; when the runaways battle their parents over Molly Hayes, Leslie appears rather viciously, returning every time she was knocked out; when Frank arrived from New York and discovered his daughter had already left home and discovered her powers, he had violently attacked Victor Stein roaring for his daughter.
 The Deans also were the only ones that didn't want a child.
 However, Leslie eventually believed that a child would put them on People magazine's cover.
 The Deans had conspired with the Hayeses to kill the rest of the Pride and take the six tickets in paradise for the two couples and their daughters.